moead-framework/documentation/docs/html/_sources/documentation.rst.txt

 Zdt1 :cite:`zdt`                           :class:`moead_framework.problem.numerical.zdt`          :code:`size` : size of solutions
 ========================================= ======================================================= ===================================================================

-Three benchmark problems are available in the framework.
+Four benchmark problems are available in the framework.
 You can find file instances for combinatorial problems in this repository https://github.com/moead-framework/data/tree/master/problem.

 .. note:: You can implement your own problem by following :ref:`this tutoriel<tuto-problem>`.